circa10a/mcbroken-dashboard/README.md

 The primary component is a custom prometheus exporter that collects data from [mcbroken.com](https://mcbroken.com)

-Technical components(go files) are located in the root of the repo.
+Technical components(go files) are located in the root of the repo and is deployed via the go buildpack.

 #### Development